Temporal Resolution Tutorial

 • Select the electricity node

-• In the Object parameter value window, find the value for the electricity node's demand (should be 150 from the Simple System) - right click > Edit
+• In the Parameter value window, find the value for the electricity node's demand (should be 150 from the Simple System) - right click > Edit

 `Parameter type: Time Series fixed resolution`\